Fermion quantum criticality far from equilibrium: Microscopic model: Dissipative topological insulator and basic picture for the phase transition

 Thus, correlation functions containing quantum fields encode information about the system's response to an external perturbation.
 Conversely, the correlation functions comprising only classical fields encode information about the fluctuations.
 The retarded and advanced response functions $G^R$ and $G^A$ are uniquely determined by each other via $[G^A]^\dag(\vecx',t';\vecx,t)=G^R(\vecx,t;\vecx',t')$, where the dagger denotes Hermitian conjugation in band space.
 In thermal equilibrium, response and Keldysh Green's functions are related by fluctuation-dissipation relations.
 Out of equilibrium, no such rigid relation exists in general.

 So far, our discussion of Green's functions has been general.
 For the linearized model, they can be obtained by inverting the matrix in Eq.~\eqref{eq:bare_action}, yielding

 At the level of the Gaussian theory, one can identify three important scales of dimension energy, which are typically independent of each other.
-We briefly review these below before moving to the long-wavelength limit of the dissipative AIII topological insulator near criticality.
+We briefly review these below before moving to the long-wavelength limit of dissipative AIII topological insulators near criticality.

 (i) The bare \textit{dissipative gap} is defined as

 By construction, the matrix $D(\vecq)$ is positive definite and $\Delta_{d}(\theta) \geq 0$ provides a minimal damping/relaxation rate (or a characteristic time scale)